betterscientificsoftware/bssw.io/Site/Categories/Skills.md

-# Better Individual Productivity
+# Better Skills

-**Description:**  Ways to improve time management and personal learning—from the perspective of individuals.
+**Description:**  Ways to improve productivity and sustainability from an individual perspective.

 **Overview:** [Intro text goes here.]